zeladada/mips-interpreter/README.md

 MIPS Interpreter
 ----------------

 A MIPS32 Assembly Interpreter written in Javascript for the browser.
-It allows for inspection of registers and memory, step by step code execution, and fast debugging with breakpoints.
+It allows for inspection of registers and memory, step by step code execution, and fast debugging using breakpoints and register initial values.

-The interpreter follows MIPS specifications such as a delay slot and register syntactic sugar.
+The interpreter follows the MIPS specifications of a delay slot and register syntactic sugar.

 ## Supported Instructions